1inch/limit-order-protocol/description.md

 #            nonce/epoch => ^^^^^^^^ ^^
 #              expiration timestamp => ^^^^^^ ^^^^
 #                       allowed sender address => ^^^^ ^^^^^^^^ ^^^^^^^^
 ```

 ## Order extensions

-Extensions are a features that consume more gas to execute but are not always necessary for a specific limit orders.
-Extensions have been introduced to avoid changing static order structure used for basic order and extract all dynamic parts outside the order.
-Order and extensions are separate structures and to ensure that an extension matches an order, the order contains extension hash in its salt value.
-If extension is not specified for the order than it’s logic is not executed.
+Extensions are features that consume more gas to execute, but are not always necessary for a specific limit order.
+They have been introduced to avoid changing the static order structure used for basic orders and to extract all dynamic parts outside the order.
+Orders and extensions are separate structures, and to ensure that an extension matches an order, the order contains an extension hash in its salt value.
+If an extension is not specified for the order, then its logic is not executed.

-> **Note**: The order structure itself doesn’t contain extensions.
+> **Note:** The order structure itself doesn't contain extensions.
 Extensions have to be stored and passed separately when filling the order.
-The order hash ensures that the passed extensions are correct since lowest 160 bit of order salt contains the extensions hash.
-The order `HAS_EXTENSION` flag must be set to process extensions when the order being filled.
+The order hash ensures that the passed extensions are correct, since the lowest 160 bits of the order salt contain the extension hash.
+The order `HAS_EXTENSION` flag must be set to process extensions when the order is being filled.
 >

 Available extensions are described in the sections below

 **Non-ERC20 tokens swap**

-- `MakerAssetSuffix` and `TakerAssetSuffix` - used when token’s transfer function signature does not comply with IERC20 interface `IERC20.transferFrom(from, to, amount)`.
-In this case the transfer is called via proxy and additional arguments and encoded in the suffix (maker or taker).
+- `MakerAssetSuffix` and `TakerAssetSuffix` - used when a token's transfer function signature does not comply with the IERC20 interface `IERC20.transferFrom(from,to,amount)`.
+In this case, the transfer is called via proxy, and additional arguments are encoded in the suffix (maker or taker).

 **Runtime exchange rate**

-- `MakingAmountGetter` and `TakingAmountGetter` define the functions that are used to calculate taking amount based on the requested making amount and vice versa.
-Basically, amount calculators are used for defining corresponding amounts when an order is filled partially or for calculations of custom amount depending on external factors.
-Currently implemented getters are
+- `MakingAmountGetter` and `TakingAmountGetter` define the functions that are used to calculate the taking amount based on the requested making amount and vice versa.
+Basically, amount calculators are used for defining corresponding amounts when an order is filled partially or for calculations of custom amounts depending on external factors.
+Currently implemented getters are:
     - `AmountCalculator` - the default calculator used when no getter is set.
 Calculates amounts proportionally to the initial exchange rate.
-    - `DutchAuctionCalculator` - calculates amounts based on the time passed since dutch auction start, the rate is decreasing proportionally to the time passed.
+    - `DutchAuctionCalculator` - calculates amounts based on the time passed since the Dutch auction start.
+The rate is decreasing proportionally to the time passed.
-    - `RangeAmountCalculator` - calculates amounts based on the volumes filled and requested, exchange rate is changing in the price range from minimum to maximum based on the volumes filled.
+    - `RangeAmountCalculator` - calculates amounts based on the volumes filled and requested.
+The exchange rate is changing in the price range from minimum to maximum based on the volumes filled.

 **Order execution conditions**

-- `Predicate` - a predicate to validate order against specified conditions in the moment of fill.
+- `Predicate` - a predicate to validate the order against specified conditions at the moment of fill.

-    link to section

 **Permits and approvals**